 Simply find something you feel good about to make you smile.

-This carries a double benefit: on the one hand you command your mind to focus on the positive aspects of anything, and on the other hand smiling helps you relax and is beneficial for your own health.
+Doing this carries a double benefit: on the one hand you command your mind to focus on the positive aspects of anything, and on the other hand smiling helps you relax and is beneficial for your health.

 Practice it as well when you don't feel like it.
-You can start faking a smile, and if you hold it for a while you will begin to feel better.
+You can start faking a smile in front of the mirror - look into your eyes and avoid laughing if you can ;)

-- Make plans for something that makes you feel good that you will do in the future.
+- Make plans to do something that makes you feel good.
 That could be meeting with a special friend, travelling to your favourite place, or even enjoying an afternoon by yourself somewhere new.

 Now I don't mean cling on to the future to live your present, but keep always aside something that you feel excited about doing and that you look forward to.

 - Count to ten (or seventeen, or whatever you need).
-Because not everything in life comes like we want it and people are not always as nice to us as we would like, there will be situations that you may easily become negative about.
+Because not everything in life comes like we want it and people are not always as nice to us as we would like, there will be situations where you may easily become upset.

 Take your time and count to ten when you feel a negative emotion taking over you (anger, jealousy, guilt, self-pity, etc).